A man standing in front of a large water treatment plant.

 The nutraceutical market in Canada alone is valued at $16.4 billion and 75% of buyers are classified as ‘frequent users’ of these products.
 Nutraceuticals have demonstrated exceptionally high growth globally with a compounded 10% year over year growth rate over the last decade.
 When we look at CBD specifically, the global market is projected to reach $22 billion by 2026, with an annual compound growth that is almost double that of non-CBD nutraceuticals.

-Companies in the Edmonton region are capitalizing on these opportunities and are seeing some phenomenal success.
+Companies in the Edmonton Region are capitalizing on these opportunities and are seeing some phenomenal success.

-BioNeutra is one of the Edmonton region’s fastest growing companies, with a five-year growth rate of 1,378% and a ranking from Canada Business magazine as one of Canada’s fastest growing companies for the 3rd consecutive year.
+BioNeutra is one of the Edmonton Region’s fastest growing companies, with a five-year growth rate of 1,378% and a ranking from Canada Business magazine as one of Canada’s fastest growing companies for the 3rd consecutive year.
 They sell their products to global markets including the U.S., EU, India, and SE Asia.

 Image supplied by BioNeutra